-Kids and math: When the virus is beaten and school starts up again, we’ll hear lots of promising ideas how to help students after the pandemic year.
+Kids and math: When school buildings reopen again, we’ll hear lots of promising ideas about how to help students after the pandemic year.

 But there will be ideas borne of panic, too, and it’ll take discipline to avoid them.
 We’ll be told that since students are behind, with all kinds of gaps in their knowledge, teachers will need to be taskmasters, drumming in the missing facts double-time.